pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 rate.

-A sequence of contiguous exceptions is characterised as a *problem* and problems result in the watchdog taking some *action.
+A sequence of contiguous exceptions is characterised as a *problem* and problems may result in the watchdog taking,a nd perhaps repeating, some *action*.
-The length of exception sequence which triggers a problem is a configurable number of contiguous *problem* and the appearance of a problem is defined by a configurable

-Each watchdog logs key events to the server log and issues Signal K notifications on its own notification key.

 The sensitivity of a watchdog to exceptions can be configured and the appearance of a problem can be handled in a number of ways: it can be ignored (in